KhaledElAnsari/webility.js/README.md

 # Webility

-The Front-End developers **Utility Belt**, light, smooth and easy to use.
+The Front-End developers **Utility Belt**, lightweight, smooth and easy to use.

 # Examples